-1. Key Characteristics
+1. Key Characteristics of Border Terriers

 - AKC Group: Terrier

-- Height: 11–16 inches
+- Height: 12–15 inches

-- Weight: 11–15.5 pounds
+- Weight: 11.5–15.5 pounds

-- Life Expectancy: 15 years
+- Life Expectancy: 12–15 years

 Border Terriers are small, scruffy dogs once used to clear foxes out of their holes and hunt vermin and pests.

 Coat colors include grizzly and tan, blue and tan, red or wheaten.
 It’s also possible that some of these dogs carry white markings on their chest.

-2. Where They Came From
+2. Where Border Terriers Came From

 Border Terriers originated in Cheviot Hills, near the border (hence the name) of England and Scotland.
 This older breed of Great Britain hunted foxes, otters, vermin and badgers, to name a few.

-3. How Friendly Are They?
+3. How Friendly Are Border Terriers?

-You shouldn’t leave them alone with other pets, though — their high prey drive may kick in.
+You shouldn’t leave yours alone with other pets, though — their high prey drive may kick in.
 However, they usually get along fine with cats if they were raised or socialized with them.

 These dogs are fine with children and are usually good watchdogs, though they are not aggressive.
 We recommend training and socialization to eliminate the possibility of small dog syndrome.

-Borders like to dig, so set aside an area for your dog to fulfill this need.
+Border Terriers like to dig, so set aside an area for your dog to fulfill this need.